nasa/harmony-metadata-annotator/README.md

 1. Install the dependencies in `pip_requirements.txt`, and `tests/pip_test_requirements.txt`
 1. Install the pre-commit hooks ([described below](#pre-commit-hooks)).

-## Enabling the prototype in Harmony in a Box:
+## Enabling the service in Harmony in a Box:

+**Note - this service is intended to be used as part of a chain, with the instructions below being a temporary mechanism to test the service in isolation.**

 To test this service you will need to update your local version of Harmony: